Uclusion/uclusion-blog/_posts/2023-11-14-new-founder-complications.md

 No actually it's the opposite flattening makes the career path **more** clear - keep contributing to be rewarded.

 Google has an average of [one manager per twenty workers](https://www.leadersleague.com/en/news/google-freedom-with-strings-attached), compared to the American average ratio of 1:7.
-That's a difficult number to quantify as there is pure HR type management, product management, coding managers, project managers, etc.
+Though that's a difficult number to quantify as there is pure HR type management, product management, coding managers, project managers, etc.

 Of course the startup way of doing things is more productive but management bloat is introduced by the cap table.
 Employees with greater ownership are trusted more than those that are not vesting valuable stock shares.